aimms/how-to/Articles/362/362-multi-timezone.rst

 The mathematical programming problem
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a rostering problem, and constraints similar to rostering apply, see :doc:`rostering using constraint programming article<../137/137-Small-Rostering>` and `wikipedia <https://en.wikipedia.org/wiki/Nurse_scheduling_problem>`_ .
+The mathematical programming problem to be solved in this example is a rostering problem, and constraints similar to rostering apply, see :doc:`rostering using constraint programming article<../137/137-Small-Rostering>` and `wikipedia <https://en.wikipedia.org/wiki/Nurse_scheduling_problem>`_ .
 The actual rostering problem is not discussed here.